anjany/verse/README.md

 If you use VerSe, we would appreciate references to the following papers.

-**Löffler M et al., A Vertebral Segmentation Dataset with Fracture Grading.
-Radiology: Artificial Intelligence, 2020.** (https://doi.org/10.1148/ryai.2020190138)

-**Sekuboyina A et al., VerSe: A Vertebrae Labelling and Segmentation Benchmark for Multi-detector CT Images, 2020.** (https://arxiv.org/abs/2001.09193)
+1. **Sekuboyina A et al., VerSe: A Vertebrae Labelling and Segmentation Benchmark for Multi-detector CT Images, 2021.**<br />In Medical Image Analysis: https://doi.org/10.1016/j.media.2021.102166<br />Pre-print: https://arxiv.org/abs/2001.09193

+2. **Löffler M et al., A Vertebral Segmentation Dataset with Fracture Grading.
+Radiology: Artificial Intelligence, 2020.**<br />In Radiology AI: https://doi.org/10.1148/ryai.2020190138

+3. **Liebl H and Schinz D et al., A Computed Tomography Vertebral Segmentation Dataset with Anatomical Variations and Multi-Vendor Scanner Data, 2021.**<br />Pre-print: https://arxiv.org/pdf/2103.06360.pdf

 ## Data